RomanKue/docs/cluster-handbook/index.md

 <!-- DOCTOC SKIP -->

-# DevOps Handbook
+# Cluster Handbook

-The DevOps Handbook should help the UNITY team to understand the architecture, development and operation of the platform.
+The Cluster Handbook should help the WADTFY team to understand the architecture, development and operation of the platform.
 It is open source, though, so everybody may read it to get a deeper understanding of the platform.